Elem8100/MapleNecrocer/README.md

 -64 Bit Client.
 -Support map's skeleton animation and particle system.
 -Auto detect wz country, you don't need to select corresponding wz version
--A better wz lib (for older and newer wz.
-But Delphi having some issues)
+-A better wz lib (for older and newer wz)

 Note:
 This project is under "early stage of development", so there is no release/download yet.
 But you can compile and run.